Blakenator/github-artifact-preview-extension/README.md

-# SpeedyMeet
+# Github artifact preview
-Chrome Extension to automatically open Google Meet links in the Google Meet PWA
+Chrome Extension to preview github artifacts without downloading them

 ## Installation
 Download this repo, and load as an Unpacked Extension in chrome://extensions

 ## Usage
-Once the Extension is installed, open the Google Meet PWA and then open a Google Meet link.
-You should see the Meet link open in a Tab and then get moved over to the PWA automatically.
+Once the Extension is installed, open a github action with image or video artifacts.
+Clicking on the artifact will now open a preview instead of the download link.
+The actual download button is unchanged

-## Notes
-Currently it won't do anything if the PWA is not already open.